HCDigitalScholarship/intervals/sections/03_MelodicIntervals.md

 ## The `melodic()` Function

-  * One of the most important tools for determining the similarity between pieces --the primary purpose of the CRIM Intervals library-- is the ability to determine the distance between subsequent notes.
-These distances form patterns, which can be searched for either wihin a piece, or accross multiple different pieces to notice similarities in their melodies.
+  * One of the most important tools for determining the similarity between pieces --the primary purpose of the CRIM Intervals library-- is the ability to determine the distance between subsequent pitches in a piece, or melodic intervals.
+These melodic intervals form patterns, which can be searched for either wihin a piece or across multiple different pieces to notice similarities in their melodies.
 The `melodic()` function is used as follows:

 `piece.melodic()`
+`piece.melodic(kind = "d")`

   * The `melodic()` function contains a parameter `kind`, which has a default value of "q"
-    *
+    * `kind = "q"`: diatonic with qualities.
+These qualities are outputs such as "P8" for a perfect octave (e.g. C4 -> C5), "M3" for a major third interval (e.g. C5 -> E5), and "m3" for minor third interval (e.g. C5 -> E-5).

 -----